lilygoose89/lilybruns/_pages/services.md

 Each of us tends to have a core set of skills we bring to the table but in the resource-strapped context of startups and pilot projects, we’re often asked to wear too many hats at once.
 This can result in work or products that you’re maybe just not _quite_ sure are awesome all around…

-What you need is critical feedback from somebody who _understands the context of your business and your goals_.
+What you need is critical feedback from somebody who understands the context of your business and your goals.
 Somebody who will take the time to understand your end-user and strategic aims before they do a thorough tear-down of your work.

 **I’ll give you the tough love you’ve been missing**, and I'll deliver this feedback to you in a way that’s constructive.
 More importantly, I’ll work with you to craft the step-by-step plan for rolling out improvements in the context of your resource constraints.